The Divine Charter of Human Rights

 "O YOU who have attained to faith!
 Be ever steadfast in upholding equity, bearing witness to the truth for the sake of God, even though it be against your selves or your parents and kinsfolk.
 Whether the person concerned be rich or poor, God's claim takes precedence over [the claims of] either.
-Do not, then, follow your desires, lest you swerve from justice: for if you distort [the truth], behold, God is indeed aware of all that you do!"
+Do not, then, follow your desires, lest you swerve from justice: for if you distort [the truth], behold, God, is indeed aware of all that you do!"
 (4:135)

 "O YOU who have attained to faith!
 Whenever you give or take credit for a stated term, set it down in writing.
 And let a scribe write it down equitably between you, and no scribe shall refuse to write as God has taught him: thus shall he note.
-And let him who contracts the debt dictate; and let him be conscious of God, his Sustainer, and not weaken anything of his undertaking.
+And let him who contracts the debt dictate; let him be conscious of God, his Sustainer, and not weaken anything of his undertaking.
 And if he who acquires the debt is weak of mind or body, or cannot dictate himself, then let him who watches over his interests dictate equitably.
-And call upon two of your men to act as witnesses; and if two men are not available, then a man and two women from among such as are acceptable to you as witnesses, so that if one of them should make a mistake, the other could remind her.
+And call upon two of your men to act as witnesses; if two men are not available, then a man and two women from among such as are acceptable to you as witnesses, so that if one of them should make a mistake, the other could remind her.
 And the witnesses must not refuse [to give evidence] whenever someone asks them to do.
-And be not loath to write down every contractual provision, be it small or significant, together with the time it falls due.
+And be not reluctant to write down every contractual provision, be it small or significant, together with the time it falls due.
 It is more equitable in God's sight, more reliable as evidence, and more likely to prevent you from having doubts [later].
-If, however, [the transaction] concerns ready merchandise which you transfer directly unto one another, you will incur no sin if you do not write it down.
+If, however, [the transaction] concerns ready merchandise you transfer directly to one another, you will incur no sin if you do not write it down.
 And have witnesses whenever you trade with one another, but neither scribe nor witness must suffer harm; for if you do [them harm], behold, it will be sinful conduct on your part.
 And remain conscious of God, since it is God who teaches you [herewith] - and God has full knowledge of everything."
 (2:282)

 The Right to Petition Against the Wrong

-"God does not like anyone to mention evil openly, unless it is by him who has been wronged (thereby) And God is indeed all-hearing, all-knowing."
+"God does not like anyone to mention evil openly unless it is by him who has been wronged (thereby) And God is indeed all-hearing, all-knowing."
 (4:148)